Guide to choosing a broadband provider for your small business

 If you rely on broadband to operate your business it would be beneficial to just consider specialist business providers and those which offer either uncontended or low contention rates.
 (If you want to understand more about contended vs uncontended broadband read our previous post on uncontended internet connection).

-2. Support Levels
+2. What Support Levels can you expect?

 Choosing a business specific product could benefit you if something goes wrong, essential if connectivity is vital to your business.
 Fix times and service level agreements (SLA’s) will vary depending on whether you are paying for a business product as these will have priority e.g. premium telephone line.
 If your connection to the internet is essential, you can pay for higher service levels on the telephone line, even a guaranteed fix within six hours.
 You can also discuss with your ISP ways of making the connectivity more resilient by using a backup connection.
 Consider whether your supplier understands your business.